drud/quicksprint/SPRINTUSER_README.md

 ## Prerequisites

 * A computer with 8gb memory or greater.
-* Windows 7 or higher, MacOS Sierra or higher or a recent/stable Linux distribution.
+* Windows 7 or higher, MacOS El Capitan or higher or a recent/stable Linux distribution.
-* A robust code editor such as Visual Studio Code, Atom, PhpStorm, Netbeans, vim or emacs (this may be provided as part of this package).
+* A robust code editor such as Visual Studio Code, Atom, PhpStorm or Netbeans (this may be provided as part of this package).

 **⚠️ You can still install and contribute to Drupal even without these requirements using [Drupal's quick-start command](https://www.drupal.org/docs/8/install/quick-start-launch-a-local-demo-version-of-drupal-8-using-4-brief-steps)**!